nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 To be distinct it must provide an audible identifier that sets the product out as being unique (as opposed to common functional sound).

-**Video overview by Darren Brown on [Registering Sounds](https://www.youtube.com/watch?v=UHJfTerLjoA)**
+**Video overview by Darren Brown on [Registering Sounds](https:_www.youtube.com/watch?v=UHJfTerLjoA)**

 ### Registering Scents

-According to s 6 of the //TMA// a scent is capable of being a trade mark.
+According to s 6 of the _TMA_ a scent is capable of being a trade mark.
 In order to be considered a trade mark, the scent must be distinctive enough to distinguish the product from other products and services.

 Scents alone can’t be registered as a trade mark, they must form only part of the trade mark application.